How Do People View Women With Tattoos?

 A fascinating new study shows how men react to women with body art.

 Posted May 20, 2013

-And compared to other physical cues, Guéguen notes, research on men's responsiveness to tattooed women has received remarkably scant attention.
+And compared with other physical cues, Guéguen notes, research on men's responsiveness to tattooed women has received remarkably scant attention.
 In France, where Guéguen is based, about 12 percent of women sport a tattoo.
 In the United States, the figure is about 23 percent.
-(See this Harris Interactive survey for a fascinating breakdown of who gets tattoos in the United States).
+(See this Harris Interactive survey for a breakdown of who gets tattoos in the U.S.)

 But Guéguen noticed one curious set of findings in this thin research area: While men see tattooed women as less attractive, they also see them as more promiscuous.